This story appeared in 2016 in the Ottawa Outdoors magazine. Additional details have been added.

 At the 92 kilometre mark, the trail ends at a parking lot in Chapeau, Quebec, which is on the main road that leads to Pembroke, Ontario.
 There are several gas stations and restaurants nearby.
 Hot, tired and hungry, we stopped for a well-deserved break of soda and chips to fuel our return to the campground.

 Once we rode back to the campground, we selected a small sandy site on the beach and pitched our tent.
 I enjoyed a swim in the Ottawa River and we relaxed soaking up the late afternoon sunshine.
 Rehydrating spicy tomato pasta sauce for dinner and a dessert of chocolate filled our hungry bellies.
 Building a campfire, we watched the sunset and the changing colours of the evening sky while we laughed about some of our packing and how we could do things differently next time.
 The IPad, additional layers of clothing and small pillows would definitely be left behind.
 So would the shampoo, conditioner and other non-necessities.

 Sunday started off grey and gloomy.
 So we rose early, ate our lukewarm oatmeal and started to ride.
-We had ridden about 2 hours when the skies opened up and the wind blew the pelting rain around.
+We cycled about 2 hours when the skies opened up and the wind blew the pelting rain around.
 Despite rain gear, it was a windy and wet ride back.

 Our legs were tired from yesterday’s effort as well.
 My friend’s bike, a heavy hybrid loaded down with the two panniers, sank into the trail with every pedal stroke.
 It was a long few hours of slow wet riding before we arrived back at the parking lot.
 We both turned the heaters on in our cars and were grateful to be out of the rain.
 We had made it.